|

 1. Taxi

-There are many taxis in Hong Kong, and they are within reach.
-You can hail a cab right wherever you are and hop in it.
+Taxis are easily accessible wherever you are in Hong Kong.
+You can hail a cab wherever you are and hop in it.

 The journey could take up to one hour, assuming you are either from Kowloon or Hong Kong Island.

 While it can be super convenient, most taxis speak Cantonese and very little English.
 It might be challenging for travelers.
-Also, some accept only cash!
+So prepare your address in advance.

 2. Metro